WHY A PET REHABILITATION CENTRE

 Janny is also a Certified Veterinary Acupuncturist and Certified Food Therapist with Chi Institute, USA.
 She had used her TCVM knowledge to treat many previously untreatable cases with arthritis, spinal issue, cancer, loss of appetite, age-related anxiety, etc.

-Assistant Rehabilitation Therapist, Certified Hydrotherapist
+Animal Rehabilitation Therapist, Certified Hydrotherapist

 Having been in the equestrian sector with Way Of The Horse since 2012, Sean is an experienced animal trainer and manager.
 He has also taught and overseen various types of lessons, involving equine therapies, that are specially catered to children with needs from Autism, Down syndrome, Cerebral Palsy and more.